 Example block reasons:

-RunTests must succeed before GitPush Time-based constraints and per-session rate limiting.
+RunTests must succeed before GitPush Time-based constraints such as not-before and not-after windows.

 Example block reasons: